-The appointee will also be expected to provide advice in development of clinical guidelines, investigation protocols, laboratory SOPs and guidance on the appropriate use of antimicrobials to the clinical units supported.
+The appointee will also be expected to provide advice in development of clinical guidelines, investigation protocols, and laboratory SOPs.
 There should also be a statement that time and facilities will be made available for clinical governance and audit.

 Annual appraisal